 Preferred shares (also called preferred stocks) are pretty straight forward.
 You give a company your money.
+They pay you a fixed dividend (as long as they have the cash to do so).
 They give you preferential treatment (compared to common stock shareholders) with respect to dividends and repayment in case of liquidation or bankruptcy.
 You’ll probably get higher dividends than common shareholders, and you’ll get your dividends before the common shareholders.
 Meaning, until you get your full dividend, the common shareholders won’t get zilch.
 That’s why they call these investments preferred shares, and it can be an important part of dividend investing.

 How are preferred shares like bonds?